webplatform/docs-wpd/Filing_Bugs/index.md

-=webplatform.org bugs=
+=WebPlatform.org bugs=

 If you find an issue related to the content of the site (e.g. an article is incorrect or missing), you have a few choices:

+==Content bugs==
 * '''Fix it yourself'''. [[WPD:Getting Started|Learn how]] to contribute.
-If you find a fairly trivial fix, such as a typo, bad grammar, or obvious incorrect piece of data, '''please fix it yourself'''.
-There is no point bothering others with it — you could probably fix it quicker than you can file a bug about it!
+If you find a fairly trivial fix, such as a typo, bad grammar, broken example, or obvious incorrect piece of data, '''please fix it yourself'''.
+You can probably fix it quicker than you could file a bug about it!
 * '''Add a comment'''.
 To add a comment, hover your mouse over the relevant section heading and click '''Add Comment'''.
-This is useful for slightly more major content issues that are still fairly trivial; in most cases, this is still preferable to filing bugs.
+This is useful for more serious content issues that you aren't sure how to solve.
+Leaving a comment on a page helps us more easily track down exactly what needs to be fixed.
 * '''Add a flag'''.
-Flags visually mark pages that are suffering from common blanket issues, resulting in them being incomplete or incorrect.
+Flags visually mark pages that are suffering from common issues, such as being incomplete or incorrect.
 See [[WPD:Flags|Using Flags]] for details.
 * '''File a bug'''.
-Do this '''only''' if it is not something that is covered by the three options above (see below for how).
-Again, please don't file bugs concerning tiny trivialities that you could fix easily yourself!
+Do this '''only''' if it is not something that is covered by the three options above.
+See below for how to file a bug, if appropriate.
+Again, please don't file bugs concerning problems that you can fix yourself.

+==Site bugs==
 If you find an issue related to the functionality of the site, file a bug (see below).
 The main groups of bugs we are seeing are as follows:

 * '''Site functionality bugs''' (for example, browser errors or UI issues).